SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 # Announce & Ask

-Rarity stood with Pinkie in Pinkie’s room, waiting on their friends to show up for the party.
+Rarity stood with Pinkie in the later’s room, waiting on their friends to show up for the party.
 The two stood in silence for some time, Pinkie smiling, while Rarity pondered their friend's reaction to their new relationship.

 *What if they don’t approve?*

 *What if they don’t want to be friends with us anymore?*

+*What if one of them had a crush on one of us and we ruin the entire party and they become miserable and resentful?*

 Thinking about it made Rarity fidget slightly, she hoped pinkie hadn't noticed.